My very late report on the Celebration of Life for John Walton of the long-running Walton & Johnson Show.

 The second line brought Mr. Walton outside, where people paid tribute to the man, including a guy on bagpipes.
 People waved the little cloths around (except me, I don’t do that), and said goodbye.

 Everyone went home, happy to have taken part in a momentous occasion.
 We all had a great time, everyone enjoyed the day.
-That’s what happens when Ten Percenters come together.
+That’s what happens when Ten Percenters come together for Walton & Johnson.
 I don’t know if the great staff of Generations Hall knew what to expect, but they did a fantastic job of keeping everything together and running well.

 Ken and Steve also talked about having an annual John Walton activity, a benefit for charity, but not in July.
 Maybe in October, when it’s not so hot.